Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/test/README.md

 **Assign owner role to the registered application**

 - In the azure-portal, go to your servicebus-namespace and assign **owner** role to the registered application.
-- This can be done from `Access control (IAM)` tab(in the left-side-navbar of your servicebus-namespace in the azure-portal) _Doing this would allow the registered application manage the namespace, i.e., entity creation, deletion, etc.,_
+- This can be done from `Access control (IAM)` tab(in the left-side-navbar of your servicebus-namespace in the azure-portal)<br>
+_Doing this would allow the registered application manage the namespace, i.e., entity creation, deletion, etc.,_<br>
-* **_Note: AAD RBAC is enabled only on the new namespaces in this region for the preview.
-Please ensure that your servicebus-namespace is present in one of these regions: US East, US East 2, or West Europe.If not, create the namespace in one of those regions_**
+_**Note:** AAD RBAC is enabled only on the new namespaces in this region for the preview.
+Please ensure that your servicebus-namespace is present in one of these regions: **US East, US East 2, or West Europe**.
+If not, create the namespace in one of those regions_

 **Update your environment variables**